giacatminhtiensinh333-creator/Study-C-plus-plus-from-zero-by-Youtube/README.md

-# Study-C-from-zero-by-Youtube
+# Study-C++-from-zero-by-Youtube
-I create this repository to record my the journey of learning C++
+I create this repository to record my the journey of learning C++.
+I am starting today, August 23, 2026.